 Alongside this she continues to develop “Body Arcana,” – a series a series of large scale drawings created through movement with her body and oil bars on paper.

-Lesley is a Teaching Assistant for the Tamalpa UK Level 1 Personal Embodiment training 2021.
+Lesley was a Teaching Assistant for the Tamalpa UK Level 1 Personal Embodiment training 2021.
+She has also been appointed as the Ale Moraš Scholarship Mentor for Tamalpa UK since April 2022.